Chicken Tuscan Pasta Bake – Freezer Friendly

 I was chatting with a friend once who was pregnant with her third child and I mentioned that I wanted to bring her a meal after the baby was born.
-She was thrilled, telling me she had never had a new-mom meal delivered from someone.
+She was thrilled, telling me she had never had a “new mom” meal delivered to her.

 Let me stop for a minute.
 Two previous babies, and no one had ever made her a meal to help her out when she brought home a newborn.

 I will be adding this Chicken Tuscan Pasta Bake to my rotation for new parents.
 It freezes well and it’s the epitome of comfort without being overly rich or fattening.
 Whole wheat pasta, chicken breast, and kale make this a hearty and healthy meal and the cheese that ties it all together will keep you coming back for more.
-The tangy, chewy sun dried tomatoes keep this lively and make it much more three-dimensional…don’t leave them out!
+The tangy, chewy sun dried tomatoes are little flavor bombs…don’t leave them out!

-Tip: If you do plan to freeze and reheat this, you may wish to add a can of diced tomatoes (15 ounce) to prevent it from drying out!
+Tip: If you do plan to freeze and reheat this, you may wish to add a can of diced tomatoes (15 ounce) to the recipe to prevent it from drying out!

 PS: If you’re still looking for ideas for new parents, I compiled a whole post about what to bring new parents – it’s divided up by diet/eating style to make it easy to navigate and also to help you find ideas for families who follow gluten-free, vegan, and paleo diets.
 It even has some ideas for how to help out families that don’t live close by you.

 Important note!
 If you’re cooking this from the freezer, make sure to put it in the COLD oven before preheating.
 Never put a cold pan in a hot oven or you’ll be cleaning up glass and no one will be eating pasta.